Next, let's now walk through the transfer of data from Agiliron to QuickBooks Online for Purchase Orders.

 - The purchase orders are now displayed.

-Let's take a look at the Bill that has now been created for the associated Vendor.
+Let's look at the Bill that has now been created for the associated Vendor.

 - In our Agiliron instance under Settings > QuickBooks, we have set the "Use as Transaction Date" to "Created Date".
-For this purchase order, the date that displays in QuickBooks (ie: the Bill Date for Order 218) reflects the dates the orders were created in Agiliron.
+For this purchase order, the date displayed in QuickBooks (ie: the Bill Date for Order 218) reflects the dates the orders were created in Agiliron.

 Let's go to the Chart of Accounts and bring up the Inventory Asset account - here you can see entries that increase the Inventory Asset for the purchases that have been made against the Accounts Payable to the vendor.